• Skip to primary navigation

 Frugal Family Activity: Snow Cake

 The forecast is calling for heavy precipitation in the next few days, right in time for the new year.
-Most of us are still in vacation mode and parents with children are probably wondering how they’ll entertain their children while school is still out.
+Most of us are still in vacation mode, and parents with children are probably wondering how they’ll entertain their children while school is still out.
 Unfortunately, the cold means there’s no garden to tend to, and unless you’ve installed cold frames and planned for a winter harvest, there’s nothing to pick from the ground.
-On fair days when the weather has calmed, and the sun is out, it’s an ideal time for outdoor activities like tobogganing, hiking, skating.
+On fair days, when the weather has calmed and the sun is out, it’s an ideal time for outdoor activities like tobogganing, hiking, and skating.
 What happens when the snow falls fast and fills the streets and yards to the brim, though?
 Some stay holed up inside with a good book.
 Others play games or enjoy binge-watching Netflix.
 On days like those, there’s no opportunity to dig in the dirt.
 But whether you’re a parent wanting to entertain the kids or an adult looking for something different to do, there is one thing you can harvest after a winter storm.
 Snow!

 My mother was, once upon a time, a preschool teacher.
 She still works with children and is a true kid-at-heart.
 I was recently reminded of an activity she used to do with her students and one that we would do at home.
 When the snow was fresh, we’d pop outside and find an undisturbed mound of the stuff and ‘harvest’ it for baking.